bpandreotti/rose/README.md

 ### Show arcs and triangles

 You can use the `--draw-triangles` flag to skip the triangle merging step and render the Robinson triangles used to generate the tiling.
 The `--draw-arcs` flag will render colored arcs to show the tile matching rules.

+## Building and running the WebAssembly demo

+To build the WebAssembly version, you will need to have `wasm-pack` and `npm` installed in your system.
+First, `cd` into the `rose-wasm` directory and run `wasm-pack build --release`.
+Then, go the the `web` directory and run `npm install`.
+Finally, you can either serve the website with `npm run serve`, or build it in the `dist` folder with `npm run build`.